 When the problem behavior occurs:

-- Give 1 warning that if your child does the behavior again, he will go to time-out.
+- Give 1 warning that if your child does the behavior again, he’ll go to time-out.
 (For more severe behaviors like hitting and kicking, place your child in time-out without warning).

 - Begin time-out immediately after the behavior.